Welcome to the ACS Shop

 To view our publications, select a category from the white dropdown box in the sidebar on the left of this page (if you’re viewing this on a phone, it may be in the dropdown menu at the top).

-PLEASE READ the note on payment at the bottom of this page, or on the checkout page.
+PLEASE READ the note on payment at the bottom of 1 page, or on the checkout page.
 In brief, use the PayPal button, whether you have a PayPal account or not.

 The Cricket Professionals of Oxford by Michael Stimpson.
 Photo shows Merton College, the Cricketers' Arms at Temple Cowley, Neville Rogers (batting), George Brown (posing with bat) and Jack Brooks (bowling).